translate/virtaal/docs/building.rst

 - psyco -- provides a nice speedup
-- Enchant, pyenchant, gtkspell and pygtkspell (might be packaged as gnome-python-extras or something similar) -- provides all :doc:`spell_checking` functionality.
+- Enchant, pyenchant, gtkspell and pygtkspell (might be packaged as gnome-python-extras or something similar) -- provides all :doc:`spell checking <spell_checking>` functionality.
 For Windows:

   - See `Gramps
     <http://gramps-project.org/wiki/index.php?title=Windows_installer>`_ and